ringbuffer-org/SPRAWL/Documentation/docs/system_boot.md

 - JackTrip

 - SuperCollider

   - sclang
   - scsynth
   - sc3-plugins

 - PD (vanilla)

 - Python3
   - python-osc

+# Initial Setup of Pi

+Flash Rasperry Pi OS to a SD-Card, use these Settings in the RPi-Imager:

+- set hostname: `AP-XX` (where `XX` is the associated number of the Pi)
+- enable SSH, use password authentication
+- set username and password
+  - Username: `member`
+  - Password:
+- set locale settings (optional)

 ## Roll out (new) Pieces